On Blogging Just For Fun

 Questions are jumbling around at the back of my mind.
 They're largely drowned out by my mental calendar (summer entertainments cross referenced with weather forecasts cross referenced with friends' work schedules), children's TV angst (where's Captain Sinker?!) and a constant loop of Wind the Bobbin Up.
 But they're there.

-More and more, I'm finding that I don't feel comfortable telling Matilda's stories online.
+More and more, I'm finding that I don't feel comfortable telling my child's stories online.
 It's a shame as she's genuinely hilarious at the moment, but it just doesn't feel right to laugh at her toddler mishaps so publicly.
 I've set up an email address to send those stories to instead so that I can always remember them and she can read them when she's old enough not to cringe.

 Less and less, I have tales of motherhood to share.
 We're through all the newborn months when things changed and lessons were learned and opinions were sought every week or so.
-These days, my little family bumbles along doing much the same things we always do - we try a new activity now and then; Matilda gets the occasional tooth; bedtimes go through good and bad patches; but we're basically into a routine which works for us all.
+These days, my little family bumbles along doing much the same things we always do - we try a new activity now and then; MM gets the occasional tooth; bedtimes go through good and bad patches; but we're basically into a routine which works for us all.